Pro Portsmouth Looking for First Night 2023 Logo - NewsBreak

 15 Businesses That Could Replace the Famous Skip’s in Merrimac, MA

+Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
 5.4 acres listed for two million dollars in the quaint Merrimac, Massachusetts.
 Why so much?
 Well, it is prime real estate for a few reasons.
-One, it would easily be a money-making apartment/condo opportunity (not that the people of Merrimac want more apartments).
-The people have made that pretty clear.
+One,...

 ‘Best of’ Winners at the Hampton Beach, New Hampshire, Seafood Festival

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-You heard right, Seacoast newcomers.
-We used to have our very own family-run, six-theater movie-plex in the middle of Hampton where CVS stands today.
-Owned by...
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-I recently wrote about the old Newington Mall, which sadly shut down before I was old enough to remember as much about it as I would have liked.
-It led to a follow-up wherein readers shared their own memories of the mall – but it also led to me calling the Fox Run Mall “once great” and “shrinking.”